 After reconstitution, DYSPORT should be used for only one injection session and for only one patient.
-Once reconstituted, DYSPORT should be stored in the original container, in a refrigerator at .
-2°C to 8°C (36°F to 46°F), protected from light for up to 24 hours.
+Discard any unused portion.
+Once reconstituted, unused DYSPORT may be stored in the original container, in a refrigerator at 2°C to 8°C (36°F to 46°F), protected from light for up to 24 hours until time of use.
 It must be discarded if not used within 24 hours.
 Do not freeze reconstituted DYSPORT.
-Discard the vial and needle in accordance with local regulations
+Discard the vial and needle in accordance with local regulations.